Translation-like actions by $\mathbb{Z}$, the subgroup membership problem, and Medvedev degrees of effective subshifts: Translation-like actions by on locally finite graphs

-We claim that $\G-f$ has no finite connected component.
-We argue by contradiction, let us assume that $\G_{0}$ is a nonempty and finite connected component of $\G-f$.
-Define $V_{1}$ as the set of vertices in $\G$ which are adjacent to some vertex in $\G_{0}$, but which are not in $\G_{0}$.
-Then $V_{1}$ is nonempty for otherwise $\G$ would not be connected, and is finite because $\G$ is locally finite.
-Thus there is a natural number $k$ such that $f_{k}$ has visited all vertices in $V_{1}$.
-By our choice of $V_{1}$, $\G_{0}$ is a nonempty and finite connected component of $\G-f_{k}$, and this contradicts that $f_{k}$ is bi-extensible. \end{proof} Now the proof of the following result is by iteration of \lemref{bi-infinte-3-trail-connected-complement}. \begin{prop} Let $\G$ an infinite, connected, and locally finite graph.
-Then there is a set of bi-infinite 3-paths $f_{i}:\Z\to\G$, $i\in I$, such that $V(\G)=\bigsqcup_{i\in I}V(f_{i})$. \end{prop}
+\begin{proof} By \Cref{lem:existencia-bi-extensible} and \Cref{lem:extend-3-paths}, $\G$ admits a sequence $(f_{n})_{n\in\N}$ of bi-extensible 3-paths such that $f_{0}$ visits $v$, $f_{n+1}$ extends $f_{n}$ for all $n\geq0$, and such that their domains exhaust $\Z$.
+We define a bi-infinite 3-path $f\colon\Z\to\G$ by setting $f(k)=f_{n}(k)$, for $n$ big enough.
+We claim that $f$ satisfies the condition in the statement, that is, that $\G-f$ has no finite connected component.
+We argue by contradiction.
+Suppose that $\G_{0}$ is a nonempty and finite connected component of $\G-f$.
+Define $V_{1}$ as the set of vertices in $\G$ that are adjacent to some vertex in $\G_{0}$, but which are not in $\G_{0}$.
+Then $V_{1}$ is nonempty as otherwise $\G$ would not be connected, and it is finite because $\G$ is locally finite.
+Moreover, $f$ visits all vertices in $V_{1}$, for otherwise $\G_{0}$ would not be a connected component of $\G-f$.
+As $V_{1}$ is finite, there is a natural number $n_{1}$ such that $f_{n_{1}}$ has visited all vertices in $V_{1}$.
+By our choice of $V_{1}$ and $n_{1}$, $\G_{0}$ is a nonempty and finite connected component of $\G-f_{n_{1}}$, and this contradicts the fact that $f_{n_{1}}$ is bi-extensible. \end{proof} Now the proof of the following result is by iteration of \Cref{lem:bi-infinte-3-path-removable}. \begin{proposition} Let $\G$ be a graph that is infinite, connected, and locally finite.
+Then there is a collection of bi-infinite 3-paths $f_{i}\colon\Z\to\G$, $i\in I$, such that $V(\G)$ is the disjoint union of $V(f_{i})$, $i\in I$. \end{proposition}

-\begin{proof} As $\G$ is infinite, connected, and locally finite, we can apply \lemref{bi-infinte-3-trail-connected-complement} to obtain a bi-infinite 3-path $f_{0}$ such that $\G-f_{0}$ has no finite connected component.
-Each connected component of $\G-f_{0}$ is an infinite, connected, and locally finite graph, so we can apply \lemref{bi-infinte-3-trail-connected-complement} on each of them.
-Iterating this process in a tree-like manner, we obtain a family of 3-paths $f_{i}:\Z\to\G$, $i\in I$.
-Observe that the countability of the vertex set ensures that $V(\G)=\bigsqcup_{i\in I}V(f_{i})$
+\begin{proof} By \Cref{lem:bi-infinte-3-path-removable}, $\G$ admits a bi-infinite 3-path $f_{0}$ such that $\G-f_{0}$ has no finite connected component.
+Each connected component of $\G-f_{0}$ is infinite, and satisfies the hypotheses of \Cref{lem:bi-infinte-3-path-removable}.
+Thus we can apply \Cref{lem:bi-infinte-3-path-removable} on each of these connected components.
+Iterating this process in a tree-like manner, we obtain a family of 3-paths $f_{i}\colon\Z\to\G$, $i\in I$ whose vertex sets $V(f_{i})$ are disjoint.
+As \Cref{lem:bi-infinte-3-path-removable} allows us to choose a vertex to be visited by the bi-infinite 3-path, we can choose $f_{i}$ ensuring that every vertex of $\G$ is visited by some $f_{i}$.
+In this manner, $V(\G)$ is the disjoint union of $V(f_{i})$, ranging $i\in I$. \end{proof} Finally, we can obtain \Cref{thm:t1-translation-like-action-transitivas} and \Cref{thm:t2-translation-like-actions} from our statements in terms of bi-infinite 3-paths.